lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 When an ML-DSA public key appears outside of a SubjectPublicKeyInfo type in an environment that uses ASN.1 encoding, the ML-DSA public key can be encoded as an OCTET STRING by using the ML-DSA-PublicKey type.

 {{?RFC5958}} describes the Asymmetric Key Package CMS content type, and the OneAsymmetricKey type for encoding asymmetric keypairs.
-When an ML-DSA private key or keypair is encoded as a OneAsymmetricKey, it follows the description in {{Section 6 of !I-D.ietf-lamps-dilithium-certificates}}.
+When an ML-DSA private key or keypair is encoded as a OneAsymmetricKey, it follows the description in {{Section 6 of I-D.ietf-lamps-dilithium-certificates}}.

 When the ML-DSA private key appears outside of an Asymmetric Key Package in an environment that uses ASN.1 encoding, the ML-DSA private key can be encoded as an OCTET STRING by using the ML-DSA-PrivateKey type.